 Dental Restorations: Completing the Implant with Prosthetic Teeth

-• Dental Bridges: A bridge is suitable for replacing multiple adjacent missing teeth, using implants as support.
+- Dental Bridges: A bridge is suitable for replacing multiple adjacent missing teeth, using implants as support.
 Bridges consist of multiple false teeth in a row.

-• Dentures: Implant-supported dentures replace an entire arch of teeth or most of the teeth on an arch.
+- Dentures: Implant-supported dentures replace an entire arch of teeth or most of the teeth on an arch.
 Dental implants can support false teeth in different mouth areas or full prosthetics.

-Call For Restorative Dental Treatment Today
+Call Us for Restorative Dental Treatment Today

 Understanding the parts of dental implants is important if you are considering replacing your teeth.
 Schedule a consultation with Dr. Courter to learn more about dental implants in Midland, TX.
 Call 432-287-9531 or request an appointment online.